What Do Treks Look Like In September, October and November? Find Out T...

 I have also noticed that we get very little weather disruptions on our treks in the months of October and November.
 Summer sees afternoon showers every day while winter and spring tend to get sporadic snowfall.
 Autumn weather disruptions are almost unheard of.
 Again, an after-effect of clear skies.
 If you want guaranteed great weather, a rarity in the Himalayas, choose autumn.

-3. The colours of Autumn
+3. The colours of autumn

 If spring is the time for flowers, autumn is for the colours of leaves, grass and the skies.
 The forests are colourful, teeming with yellow and red foliage.
-The grassy vegetation at higher altitudes turn red before turning into gold.
-The skies are also at their colourful best especially at sunset.
+The grassy vegetation at higher altitudes turns red before turning into gold.
+The skies are also at their colourful best, especially at sunset.
 If you wish to see the colours of the mountains, trek in autumn.
 My favourites for colours are from the Har Ki Dun valley, Goechala, Buran and Rupin valleys.

 4. Lower crowds